-The positions located in Line-of-Sight (LoS) to the GW experience the highest RSSI values (violet to red dots, from -97.4 dBm to -74 dBm) even if at a longer distance.
-Conversely, positions located near to the GW, but obstructed by buildings (yellow to light green dots, from -121 dBm to -97.5 dBm), may exhibit the lowest RSSI values.
-This is further evidenced by the box plots in Figure 4 where the measured RSSI values are grouped based on the distance from the GW, so irrespective from the direction along which the measurement position is located.
-It is possible to see that the median RSSI (horizontal red line inside each box) does not always decrease with increasing distance, because of the propagation effects due to buildings and other surrounding obstacles.
-As previously mentioned, in this study the RSSI measurement values were collected during several days of good weather conditions.
-It is important to notice that bad weather conditions, specifically rain, can increase the LoRa packet loss rate, due to stronger attenuation of the transmitted signal, as presented in [23], where authors report that a light rain caused a 20 % additional reduction of the packet delivery ratio.
-The impact of the weather factor should be taken into account in applications that require high reliability at any time, and some higher-layer protocols should be used to overcome its effects by automatically adjusting the LoRa configuration parameters.
+The positions located in the line-of-sight (LoS) to the GW returned the highest RSSI values (violet to red dots, from −97.4 dBm to −74 dBm) even when at a longer distance.
+Conversely, the positions that were located near the GW but were obstructed by buildings (yellow to light green dots, from −121 dBm to −97.5 dBm) exhibited the lowest RSSI values.
+This was further confirmed by the box plots presented in Figure 4, where the measured RSSI values were grouped based on the distance from the GW, irrespective of the direction along which the measurement position was located.
+It is clear that the median RSSI (horizontal red line inside each box) did not always decrease with an increase in distance, which was due to the propagation effects resulting from the buildings and other surrounding obstacles.
+As noted above, in this study, the RSSI measurement values were collected during several days of good weather conditions and it is important to note that bad weather conditions, specifically rain, could increase the LoRa packet loss rate due to the stronger attenuation of the transmitted signal, as presented in [23], where the authors reported that light rain led to an additional 20 % reduction in the packet delivery ratio.
+The impact of the weather factor should be taken into account in applications that require high reliability at any given time, and higher-layer protocols should be used to overcome the effects by automatically adjusting the LoRa configuration parameters.

-Data about the number of packets lost during transmissions was collected too, by setting the number of transmitted packets at each measurement position, and then checking the number of packets received at the backend server, through the GW.
-In fact, each LoRa packet carries several data fields; among them, the Frame Counter field allows to associate a counter to each packet, which is incremented sequentially by the transmitter [4].
-Once the transmission from a specific measurement site was finished, the sequence of received packets at the server was checked, to obtain the number of lost packets.
-Figure 5 shows the resulting percent packet loss at each measurement direction: direction no. 1 is the south-west one with respect to the GW in Figure 2, whereas direction no. 8 is the north-west one in the same Figure, identified in a clockwise fashion.
+Data related to the number of packets lost during transmission was also collected through setting the number of transmitted packets at each measurement position and then checking the number of packets received at the backend server via the GW.
+In fact, each LoRa packet carries several data fields, among which, the frame counter field allows for assigning a counter to each packet, which is incremented sequentially by the transmitter [4].
+Once the transmission from a specific measurement site was finished, the sequence of received packets at the server was checked to obtain the number of lost packets.
+Figure 5 shows the resulting packet loss percentage at each measurement direction.
+Here, direction no. 1 is the south-west direction in relation to the GW in Figure 2, while direction no. 8 is the north-west direction shown in the same image, as identified in a clockwise fashion.

-As shown in the graph, on average the percent number of lost packets is under a 7 % threshold, except for direction no. 6, along which the highest percent packet loss was measured, around 12 %.
-Because measurements in the 37 different positions were carried out in a randomized fashion, during a single week, we assume that the highest loss value along direction no. 6 is motivated by the propagation environment, and not by occasional or sporadic conditions.
+As the graph shows, the percentage of lost packets was, on average, under a 7 % threshold, with the exception of direction no. 6, where the highest packet loss occurred (around 12 %).
+Given that the measurements at the 37 different positions were carried out in a randomised manner, we can assume that, during a single week, the highest loss value along direction no. 6 was motivated by the propagation environment and not by occasional or sporadic conditions.

-Comparison of path loss models to field measurements
+Comparison of the path loss models in relation to the field measurements

-Before implementing a modified version of the LoRaSim tool to improve the network planning performance, the results of RSSI field measurements were processed in order to check which theoretical model, among those presented in Section 2.1, can be considered more reliable in describing the LoRa signal propagation behaviour.
+Before implementing a modified version of the LoRaSim tool to improve the network planning performance, the results of the RSSI field measurements were processed in order to check which theoretical model among those presented in Section 2.1 can be considered as more reliably describing the LoRa signal propagation behaviour.